|

 of America Walks, a national non-profit coalition of local

 pedestrian advocacy groups.
-She also helped found the Oregon
+She also helped found Oregon

 coordinated the first series of "Pedestrian Actions"